Categories & TopicsHigh School Speech

 All public speaking categories must be original speeches, written by students.
 WHSFA allows for one 4″ x 6″ note card to encourage students to outline or include speaking points, but not word-for-word manuscripts.
 This is to help students engage more directly with audiences.

-- Impromptu Speech (up to 5 minutes to prepare and speak): The Impromptu Speech should provide a direct response to the prompt drawn with an original, well-organized and imaginative interpretation, supported by personal examples.
+- Impromptu Speech (up to 5 minutes to prepare and speak): should provide a direct response to the prompt drawn with an original, well-organized and imaginative interpretation, supported by personal examples.
 The challenge to the speaker is to phrase pertinent information sufficient to support the central thought of the topic and organized according to some logical plan to produce a complete speech within the time allowed.

 - Oratory (up to 10 minutes): The oration is expected to be a thoroughly prepared, well composed, and well expressed speech of persuasion on a significant topic.
 As such, the oration must be unequivocally persuasive in its purpose.
 It may fulfill its persuasive challenge in one of three ways: 1) by alerting the audience to existence of a problem; 2) by affirming existence of a problem and offering a solution; or 3) by urging adoption of a policy.
 While the topic of the oration should be of significance to general society, it should be adapted to an audience composed of the speaker’s peers.
 An effective oration is characterized by clear, vivid, and forceful language and appropriate stylistic devices such as metaphor, comparison/contrast, irony, allusion, analogy, etc. Quality supporting materials are a necessary part of the oration.